scrapy/scrapy/docs/topics/spiders.rst

    .. method:: parse_start_url(response)

       This method is called for the start_urls responses.
-It allows to parse the initial responses and must return either a :class:`~scrapy.item.Item` object, a :class:`~scrapy.http.Request`
+It allows to parse the initial responses and must return either an :class:`~scrapy.item.Item` object, a :class:`~scrapy.http.Request`
       object, or an iterable containing any of them.